Questions about online learning

 When is the deadline to apply?

 Campbell University Online runs on 8-week accelerated terms and has rolling admissions each term.
-You can start the program whenever your schedule allows.
+You can start the program whenever your schedule allows with five starting dates each academic year.
 We recommend that you submit all enrollment materials at least 2 weeks prior to your start date so we can process your application.
 Should you need to take off a term for work or family, you can skip one term and start right back up with the next term.

 What courses are you currently offering?